Vimpil/laravel-vue-dashboard/README.md

     docker-compose up --build
     ```

+4. After the application is running, execute the database migrations and seeders to populate the database with initial data:
+    ```bash
+    docker-compose exec app php artisan migrate
+    docker-compose exec app php artisan db:seed
+    ```

 The application will be available at the following URLs:
 - **Backend API**: `http://localhost:8080`
 - **Frontend (Vue.js)**: `http://localhost:8081`